homebound-team/graphql-typescript-simple-resolvers/README.markdown

    The visitor pattern is usually very appropriate for compiler-/AST-based systems, however at least for what this plugin is doing, it seems like overkill.
 The GraphQL type system is actually pretty "short" in depth, i.e. a type might be "a non-null list of non-null types", maybe with some union types thrown in, but generally not something that a little recursion can't handle.

    Net/net, we ran into several minor bugs in the `typescript-resolvers` implementation, and having this "KISS" implementation so far has been easier to build and maintain than coming up-to-speed on the built-in `typescript-resolvers` plugin.

+## Contributing

+In order to develop changes for this package, follow these steps:

+1. Make your desired changes in the [`src` directory](/src)

+2. Adjust the example files under the [`integration` directory](/integration) to use your new feature.

+3. Run `npm run build`, to create a build with your changes

+4. Run `npm run graphql-codegen`, and verify the output in `graphql-types.ts` matches your expected output.